5th Marine Division: World War II

 The 5th Marine Division was activated on Armistice Day, 11 November 1943.
 The division's Headquarters Battalion officially began operating at Marine Corps Base Camp Pendleton on 1 December, at which time men and equipment began streaming into Camp Pendleton.
 The official activation date for the Division was 21 January 1944.

-The division had a solid core of combat veterans from the beginning however there were many issues raising the total required number of Marines as the Marine Corps had to provide combat replacements to other divisions and staff the newly formed 6th Marine Division also.
-Among the personnel forming the new division were Marines from the former 1st Marine Parachute Regiment, the Raider Training Battalion, the Parachute Training School, West Coast, and the Parachute Replacement Company.
+The division was formed around a solid core of combat veterans and experienced cadremen; among the personnel were Marines from the former 1st Marine Parachute Regiment, the Raider Training Battalion, the Parachute Training School, West Coast, and the Parachute Replacement Company.
+However, there were many issues obtaining the total required number of Marines for the division, as the Marine Corps also had to provide combat replacements to other divisions as well as staff the newly-formed 6th Marine Division.

 Parts of the division began to deploy overseas to act as the reserve force during the Battle of Guam where they were not needed.
 Because of this they were sent to Camp Tarawa near Hilo, Hawaii for further training.
 While there the 31st Naval Construction Battalion was attached to the Division tasked as shore party for the upcoming operation.
 After more extensive training the division loaded ships and left Hawaii in January 1945.
 By mid-February they were sailing past Saipan headed for Iwo Jima.